 No mention of that.
 Do they think we forgot??

-The Federation no longer stands for artists, and they should be ashamed of what they did to their baby and to the artist community that they came together to serve.
+The Federation no longer stands for artists, and they should be ashamed of what they did to the artist community that they came together to serve.
 Now the Federation consists mainly of institutions serving themselves, not individual artists.
 How ironic that the museum didn’t want the Toledo Area Artists Exhibition in their museum anymore,* but now celebrates with the hit man, a show of (mostly) dead Toledo artists.

 No mention of the still-warm corpse of the Toledo Area Artists Exhibition, pushing it down the memory hole, as if it will ever stop stinking.

 With this show, called, “Decades in the Making,” the Toledo Museum of Art makes what should have been the 100th anniversary of theToledo Area Artists Exhibition into a 100-year celebration of the lousy caretaker the Federation has been to the culture, history, and potential of the Toledo artist community.

 *Toledo Museum of Art Director Brian Kennedy told me personally on November 7, 2014 that I should “take the Toledo Area Artists Exhibition,” because he didn’t want it in the museum, he wanted the museum to have shows like the Tuileries Garden show, a show the museum had in 2014.